mcjars/versions-worker/README.md

 # versions-worker - MCJars Minecraft Versions API

-> [!CAUTION]
-> This project is still in development and is not yet ready for production use.
-> Most things have NOT been tested yet and may not work as expected.

 mcvapi (versions-worker) is an api tool for retrieving Minecraft server versions.
 It allows you to easily download, install, and lookup Minecraft server versions.
+This is the api part that runs on Cloudflare Workers.

 ## Features